PhantomX-Z/Garud-Client/README.md

 We are currently working on the continuation of this project ([Project-PhantomX](https://github.com/Project-PhantomX)) which is based on minetest v5.11-dev and aims to target all major OS's like android, windows and mac.
 If you would like to join contact me on discord (astra008.).

+*Click on the tab button (below the chat button) for the cheat menu to show up*

 Table of Contents
 ------------------